evrardjp/presentations/2019-01/PITCHME.md

 @ul[](false)
 - Find something that interests you and start participating
 - If you don't know what to contribute to, consider helping with OpenSUSE in OpenStack
+- This is a group responsibility: let's do this together
 @ulend

 ---